Pure-Rust traits and utilities for constant-time cryptographic implementations.

 The traits are implemented using bitwise operations, and should execute in constant time provided that a) the bitwise operations are constant-time and b) the operations are not optimized into a branch.

-passing it through an inline assembly block.
+inline assembly block or a volatile read.
 For more information, see the

 About section below.